selfup/sinio/README.md

 Must run on: Raspberry Pi 2 B+

 Default is direction out on pin 17 only.
-You can mess around with the config :smile:
+You can mess around with the config :tada:

 **To be used as an internal node.
 Another application on the RPI should talk to this :smile:**